geometric-intelligence/TopoProteo/docs/api/evaluator/index.rst

 Evaluator
 *********

-This module implements custom Python classes to evaluate performances of models in `TopoBenchmarkX`.
+This module implements custom Python classes to evaluate performances of models in `TopoBenchX`.

 .. automodule:: topobench.evaluator.base
     :members: